Saturday, August 19, Donald Curry, from Seashore Trolley Museum,

 So cool to find materials that have to do with specific vehicles

-built by the Laconia Car Company that is now among the
+built by the Laconia Car Company which now is among the

 amazing collection of electric railway vehicles at